Student Rights and ResponsibilitiesBack To Top

 - The instructor shall normally attempt to notify (if possible) the student within five (5) class days of identifying the act of dishonesty to discuss the applied sanction.

-- Students have the right to appeal through the Vice President for Learning and Student Development's office as outlined in Section II, Student Academic Complaints.
+- Students have the right to appeal through the Vice President for Academic Affairs office as outlined in Section II, Student Academic Complaints.

-- A student identified as responsible for academic dishonesty, as defined in section V-A above, may not withdraw from the course in an effort to avoid penalty.
+- A student identified as responsible for academic dishonesty, as defined above, may not withdraw from the course in an effort to avoid penalty.

 Student Code of Conduct